-Finding: The Plan conforms to the Bend Economic Development Advisory Board Strategic Plan as for the Project will create additional market rate and 90% AMI housing units in the Area, supporting the Bend workforce.
+Finding: The Plan conforms to the Bend Economic Development Advisory Board Strategic Plan as for the Project will create additional market rate and 90% AMI or less housing units in the Area, supporting the Bend workforce.

-C. Bend Development Code
+A. Bend Development Code

-The Projects in the Area supported by the Plan conform to the zoning in the Bend Development Code, including maximum densities and building requirements, as demonstrated by the City of Bend approval of planning applications for the housing developments that may be supported by the Projects of this Plan, and those provisions of the Bend Development Code are incorporated by reference herein.
-The entirety of the area is zoned Mixed Use Urban (MU).
-Multi-unit residential developments are permitted outright in the MU zone.
+The Projects in the Area supported by the Plan conform to the zoning in the Bend Development Code, including maximum densities and building requirements, and those provisions of the Bend Development Code are incorporated by reference herein.
+The entirety of the area is zoned High Density Residential (RH).